 • An unknown number of men are on hunger strike and are being force- fed.
 Force-feeding is in violation of Article 7 of the International Covenant on Civil and Political Rights.
 A mass hunger strike began on February 6, 2013.
 At its height, in June 2013, 106 men were reportedly participating in the hunger strike.
 On December 3, 2013, the U.S. military stopped daily reporting on the number of hunger strikers.

-Please join the weekly vigils of the Chicago Coalition to Shut Down Guantanamo or contact us at chicagoshutdownguantanamo@gmail.com to learn more about how you can get involved.
+Please join the weekly vigils of the Chicago Coalition to Shut Down Guantanamo or contact us at chicagoshutdownguantanamo@gmail.com to learn more about how you can get involved.• 74 men have been cleared for release, most of whom have been imprisoned without charge for more than 11 years.

 One year ago, Barack Obama said: